Selena Gomez Makes Series Of Cryptic Posts On Instagram, Some Fans Think It’s A Message To Justin Bieber

 For several days now, Selena Gomez has been sharing cryptic and mysterious posts on her Instagram.
 The cryptic Instagram messages started two days ago when Gomez shared a picture of herself with a yellow caption on the picture that said, “I know I’d go back to you.”

-The comments of this first picture quickly filled with fans questioning whether the caption referred to her ex Justin Bieber.
+The comments of this first picture quickly filled with fans questioning whether the caption referred to her ex, Justin Bieber.
 Some even questioned if it could be about The Weeknd.
 This string of mysterious Instagram posts continued with five additional posts, the most recent shared just six hours ago.

 The most recent post showed Selena sitting while holding a book with the caption, “Everybody knows we got unfinished business…” This cryptic post, like the others, was quickly filled with comments questioning what was going on.
 Some begged Selena to explain as the “suspense was killing them.”
 Some questioned if it was some type of hidden message for the Biebs.
 Some even questioned if it was teaser images of an upcoming music video.